Generic selectors

 Brinell Hardness 126 179

-With higher carbon content and higher tensile strength, 1045 is a stronger steel than 1018.
-However, because it has a higher carbon content, it is not as easy to weld.
-Therefore 1018 is used mostly for applications that may involve welding or require a larger quantity where tensile strength and yield strength is not of the highest importance.
-1045 is often selected for product applications that require more strenth than 1018 can provide, such as transmission parts.
+With its higher carbon content and higher tensile strength, 1045 steel is stronger steel than 1018 steel.
+However, because of its higher carbon content, 1045 steel is more difficult to weld.
+Therefore, we recommend 1018 steel for applications that involve welding or require a larger quantity where tensile strength and yield strength are not of the utmost importance.
+Contrarily, most select 1045 steel for product applications that require more strength than 1018 can provide, such as transmission parts.

-1018 is one of the most widely manufactured grades of steel as it is a cost effective and adequate steel option for a wide range of applications.
-Therefore 1018 steel will generally be a lower cost steel when compared to 1045, but many other factors can influence the overall cost like heat treatment and processing needs.
-For additional information on 1018 and 1045 please visit these pages:
+As 1018 steel can be utilized for a wide range of applications, it is widely manufactured and thus more cost-effective than 1045 steel.
+While 1018 steel will generally be a lower cost steel when compared to 1045, many other factors can influence the overall cost like heat treatment and processing needs.